 Most parents find structured swimming lessons (available through local swimming pools, private swim schools and sometimes local clubs) are the best way to teach specific skills and water safety.

 Most local pools provide lessons for young people to learn to swim and many will point children in the direction of further opportunities once they have learnt to swim.

-The ASA works in partnership with many pools, swim schools and clubs to make sure they are using our nationally-recognised British Gas ASA Learn to Swim Programme.
+The ASA works in partnership with many pools, swim schools and clubs to make sure they are using our nationally-recognised the British Gas ASA Learn to Swim Pathway.

 The ASA Learn to Swim Framework

 You should always try and ensure that your child's lessons follow the ASA Learn to Swim FramworkThis is a framework the ASA has developed to take children through from their first splash to full competence in the water.
 The plan teaches your child using fun and games so they enjoy learning to swim!

 Your child will go through the different stages in the plan where they will learn basic skills such as how to enter and exit the water safely through to more advanced techniques such as how breathe in the water and perform different strokes.